-The term stress refers to a series of events that lead to a reaction in the brain (perceived stress), activating the physiological fight-or-flight response in the body.1 Anxiety is also a generalized unpleasant and vague sensation of fear and concern with an unknown origin, which one can feel.
-It consists of uncertainty, helplessness and arousal physiological-ly.2 In depression, the patient always feels despair, sorrow and anxiety, and all these thoughts, feelings and behaviors are the symptoms of the condition.3 cleanser in the oral cavity, contributing to chewing foods and facilitation of swallowing.5 The saliva has a buffering effect, leading to neutralization of acids in the oral cavity and protection of the teeth.
-Saliva also strengthens the mucosal barrier and has antimicrobial properties.6
+The term stress refers to a series of events that lead to a reaction in the brain (perceived stress), activating the physiological fight-or-flight response in the body.
+Anxiety is also a generalized unpleasant and vague sensation of fear and concern with an unknown origin, which one can feel.
+It consists of uncertainty, helplessness and arousal physiological-ly.
+In depression, the patient always feels despair, sorrow and anxiety, and all these thoughts, feelings and behaviors are the symptoms of the condition.

+Saliva is a complex combination of major and minor salivary gland secretions, which acts as a cleanser in the oral cavity, contributing to chewing foods and facilitation of swallowing.
+The saliva has a buffering effect, leading to neutralization of acids in the oral cavity and protection of the teeth.
+Saliva also strengthens the mucosal barrier and has antimicrobial properties.